jaittola/xplane-location-web/README.md

 * Clone this repository using git.
 * Install [npm](https://www.npmjs.com/) for your platform.
 * To download the dependencies, run `npm install`
-* If you are running on Windows, go to `www/components` and replace the symbolic links with copies of respective files from `../../node_modules/`.
-Setting up these files should be scripted.
 * Start the server using `npm run run-rust-server`
 * Point your browser to http://localhost:3001 (or to the IP address in which your are running the server).